Privacy Sandbox: Proposals

-For the measurement of digital ads, the Attribution Reporting API is intended to supersede current measurement methods with solutions not reliant on user-level tracking mechanisms.

-In order to continue to show relevant ads and content on Android, Topics will present categories that are based on the use of apps on a user’s device and are selected only through a given device’s settings.
-To further supplement privacy on Android, FLEDGE will use “custom audiences” that are built by app developers based on interactions with their app, information that will be stored locally so that no individual identifiers are shared with external parties.

 Testing

 On March 31, 2022, Google announced the start of a single origin trial, for the Topics, FLEDGE and Attribution Reporting APIs.
 It allows sites to run unified experiments across the APIs.

 In October 2022 RTB House published its findings of actively testing FLEDGE by adding users to interest groups.
 Google and Criteo, also ran tests.
 The report highlighted that, while positive, the FLEDGE origin trials were limited in scope.
 It noted that a number of essential features of FLEDGE, specifically k-anonymity requirements, were not available for testing, and will require adjustments after industry feedback.

 The scale of tests is increasing.
 Google Chrome aims to dedicate H1 of 2023 to developer testing, and make FLEDGE available for the entirety of Chrome users in H2 of 2023.

 In November 2022 the Competition and Markets Authority released a report on Google’s quantitative testing of its Sandbox technologies that highlighted the importance of the industry adopting a common testing framework so that performance tests can be conducted more widely across multiple testing entities.
 Google is developing such a framework in cooperation with the CMA and is seeking to drive engagement with market participants on the design of testing between now and at least the beginning of General Availability in Q3 2023.